All Hallows High School: Sports and activities

 All Hallows students participate in more than 40 sports and activities; these include the All Hallows Players (the Drama Club, noted for its Shakespeare productions), the newspaper (The Blue and White), the chess team, Big Brothers, as well as "El Club Latino".
 Students also have various opportunities to join clubs such as student government, the Sports Bowl, the Montefiore Medical Center Program, and intramural sports (football, dodge ball, basketball, etc.).

 All Hallows has a much decorated history with athletic awards all across the senior hallway and the lobby.
-The ore recent string of accomplishments began in Spring 2006, when the varsity baseball team won a Catholic High School Athletic Association (CHSAA) championship, and, in Winter 2007, when the Freshmen basketball team also won a CHSAA championship.
-The All Hallows J.V.
-Bowling team won the CHSAA division championship in 2011 for the second straight year.
+The more recent string of accomplishments began in Spring 2006, when the varsity baseball team won a Catholic High School Athletic Association (CHSAA) championship, and, in Winter 2007, when the Freshmen basketball team also won a CHSAA championship.
+The All Hallows junior varsity bowling team won the CHSAA division championship in 2011 for the second straight year.
 All Hallows has twice been the Bronx champions on the televised team academic game show "The Challenge" on MSG Varsity (2009 and 2012).

 The teams are called The Gaels, although the mascot-emblem looks more like a leprechaun wielding a shillelagh.